 With the advancement of paint varieties and qualities, it is possible to paint just about any type of brick, regardless of its age.
 Of course, if your old brick is crumbling or has cracked, you will obviously have to repair or fill those crevices before applying the paint.
 In case you’ve not realized it yet, paint is efficient for covering grout that has become an eyesore; if you’ve ever tried to clean grout, you’ll love this aspect.

 Most materials and supplies that you will need to make your gorgeous fireplace are obvious but it is always best to be well prepared with these supplies before you begin.
 Decide if you have room in your paint budget to purchase one of the cost-friendly spray painters if you’d prefer not to brush it all on.
 You don’t want to have to stop and make a trip to Lowe’s, Sherwin Williams, or any other hardware store in the middle of the project.
 Refer to the paint label and store associate to ascertain how many gallons you will need.
 This is critical because sometimes it can be very hard to match colors should you run out prematurely.

 - The omnipotent brick primer as defined below, available at the same hardware store

 - Soap and/or trisodium phosphate to clean the brick well before you start

-- your color choice of brick latex or elastodynamic paint as described below
+- Your color choice of brick latex or elastic dynamic paint as described below

-- an Exacto knife and a pocketknife for unexpected issues
+- An Exact to knife and a pocketknife for unexpected issues

 A Step-by-Step Guide to Your Fascinating Painting Project